Sogndal Municipality

 Sogndal is a municipality in Vestland county, Norway.
 It is located on the northern shore of the Sognefjorden in the traditional district of Sogn.
-The village of Hermansverk is the administrative center of Sogndal municipality.
-Other villages include Kaupanger, Kjørnes, Fimreite, Nornes, and Fjærland.
+The village of Hermansverk/Leikanger is the administrative center of Sogndal Municipality.
+Other villages in the municipality include Balestrand, Dragsviki, Fimreite, Fjærland, Kaupanger, Kjørnes, Norane, Sæle, and Sogndalsfjøra.
 Sogndal Airport, Haukåsen is located 10 km southwest of Kaupanger.
+The most populated settlement in the municipality is Sogndalsfjøra.